dopey2/math-x-js/packages/docs/docs/intro.md

 - 🔢 Evaluate a mathematical expression
 - 📄 Get step by step solution
 - ✏ Produce Latex output
-- 🌳 Build AST (restructure the data as a syntax tree)
+- 🌳 Build AST (restructure the input as a tree)

 ## Basic Examples